PETROLEUM SPIRIT Feature Film 2016

 The film magically took form in the edit room and ultimately the pause to re-write to Jarrad’s strengths and the time to reflect on the first week’s shooting seemed like a blessing.
 Throughout 2015 the film was cut and sound designed to reflect Rob’s movie ambitions and scored by the wonderfully talented Marc (Alice Creed) Canham whose finishing touches completed the cinematic experience.

-Concept Poster by Stephen Trumble
+script stage concept art by Stephen Trumble

-Final Poster by Rob Fuller
+final art by Rob Fuller

 Soundtrack by Marc Canham